 Kourin Sushi is a TripAdvisor Certificate of Excellence awardee that maintains a perfect 5-star rating, even after over 500 reviews.
-Like many sushi restaurants in Japan, the place isn’t that big so try to come early if you can.
+Like many restaurants in Japan, this Kanazawa sushi bar isn’t that big so try to come early if you can.

 Address: 79 Bakuromachi, Kanazawa, Ishikawa 920-0903, Japan

 Operating Hours: 11:30AM-1:30PM, 5:30-10PM, Thurs-Sat, Mon-Tue / 11:30AM-1:30PM, Sun (closed Wednesdays)